 Mild cases of ascariasis usually don't cause complications.
 If you have a heavy infestation, potentially dangerous complications may include:

 Slowed growth.
 Loss of appetite and poor absorption of digested foods put children with ascariasis at risk of not getting enough nutrition, which can slow growth.

 Intestinal blockage and perforation.
-In heavy ascariasis infestation, a mass of worms can block a portion of your intestine, causing severe abdominal cramping and vomiting.
-The blockage can even perforate the intestinal wall or appendix, causing internal bleeding (hemorrhage) or appendicitis.
+In heavy ascariasis infestation, a mass of worms can block a portion of your intestine.
+This can cause severe abdominal cramping and vomiting.
+The blockage can even make a hole in the intestinal wall or appendix, causing internal bleeding (hemorrhage) or appendicitis.

 Duct blockages.
 In some cases, worms may block the narrow ducts of your liver or pancreas, causing severe pain.

 The best defense against ascariasis is good hygiene and common sense.
 Follow these tips to avoid infection: